 Biological Modifier Therapy: Biologic response modifiers are naturally occurring or synthesized substances that direct, facilitate or enhance the body’s normal immune defenses.
 Biologic response modifiers include interferons, interleukins and monoclonal antibodies.
 In an attempt to improve survival rates, these and other agents are being evaluated in the post-transplant period.

-Early Aggressive Treatment: Early use of high-dose chemotherapy treatment for patients at high risk of a recurrence following treatment is an important strategy to improve cure of patients with lymphoma.
+Early Aggressive Treatment: Early use of high-dose chemotherapy treatment for patients at high risk of treatment failure is an important strategy to improve cure of patients with lymphoma.
 Patients treated with high-dose chemotherapy and autologous stem cell transplantation as part of initial therapy have fewer side effects compared to patients who receive high-dose chemotherapy as a “treatment of last resort”.
-Significant toxicity of high-dose chemotherapy is no greater than conventional chemotherapy when used early
+Significant toxicity of high-dose chemotherapy is no greater than conventional chemotherapy when used early.

 Copyright © 2017 Omni Health Media.
 All Rights Reserved.